neo4j-labs/llm-graph-builder/README.md

 ### Getting started

+:warning: You will need to have a Neo4j Database V5.15 or later with [APOC installed](https://neo4j.com/docs/apoc/current/installation/) to use this Knowledge Graph Builder.
+You can use any [Neo4j Aura database](https://neo4j.com/aura/) (including the free database) If you are using Neo4j Desktop, you will not be able to use the docker-compose but will have to follow the [separate deployment of backend and frontend section](#running-backend-and-frontend-separately-dev-environment). :warning:

 ### Deploy locally
 #### Running through docker-compose
 By default only OpenAI and Diffbot are enabled since Gemini requires extra GCP configurations.